jagrosh/Blog/_posts/2020-06-25-google-forms-to-discord.md

   - google-forms
 ---

+Sending the results of a Google form right to a Discord channel is easy and free; all it takes is a bit of setup!
+Here is an overview of how to get started:

 # 1. Create a Google form
-* For ease of editing the script later, it is recommended that the first question in the form ask for the user's Discord ID
+* For ease of editing the script later, it is recommended that the first question in the form ask for the user's Discord ID.
+* Make sure to utilize optional questions when possible, as the script can detect when answers are blank and avoid wasting space in the message sent to Discord.

 # 2. Open the Script Editor
 * Go to the 'Responses' tab